An Easy Approach to Espalier

-Although the options seems limitless when it comes to selecting what type of tree you’ll buy at this nursery, the best option for an espalier of this type is a member of the pome fruits.
+Although the options seem limitless when it comes to selecting what type of tree to buy, the best option for an espalier of this type is a member of the pome fruits.
 This is because this group of trees continues to fruit for many years on the same spurs (short branches that produce flowers and fruit).
-Here are some of my favorites:
+Here are some of my favorites.

 (Malus spp. and cvs., USDA Hardiness Zones 3–9)

 Possibly the most popular espalier option, apple trees reliably produce fruit for many seasons.
-Although the trees can be susceptible to several fungal diseases. including rust and black spot, good air circulation will migrate the chance of infection.
+Although the trees can be susceptible to several fungal diseases, including rust and black spot, good air circulation will mitigate the chance of infection.
 Some varieties are self-pollinating, although even those thought to be fertile fruit better in the presence of a pollinator.